kippsss/SABER-PLISH_barcodes/README.md

 17) The file names of the final libraries will be printed. (e.g. `Final IMPLIED barcode library file: data/42mer_k12/42mer_k12_implied.fa`)

 18) The file name of the nanobody-probe-implied trio combinations will also be printed (e.g. `Final .tsv file with all NANOBODY-PROBE-IMPLIED barcode combinations: data/42mer_k12/42mer_k12_combi.tsv`)

+# Example runthrough with workflow.sh

+In this section, we will show an example of running the `workflow.sh` script.
+All user inputs are bolded will be **bolded** while all lines printed on the commandline will be in `codeblocks`.